 2. Adjust Marketing Strategies

-It seems counterintuitive to talk marketing strategies when you’re uncertain of how the economy is going to affect business.
+It seems counterintuitive to talk about marketing strategies when you’re uncertain of how the economy is going to affect business.
 However, now is the time to evaluate your marketing strategy and make necessary adjustments.

 “An economic slowdown is the perfect time to schedule a Marketing Strategy Model meeting with a Key account,” Senior Consultant Trey Morris states.
 “The world has changed.
 Will your client be ready when the starting gun goes off?
-If you wait until we have "restarted" economy, it will be too late.”
+If you wait until we have "restarted" economy, it will be too late.”'

 3. Create Valuable Content

 Drawing on nearly 40 years of experience in sales, business practices, and customer-focused selling, we have never had more questions from our clients.
-This is your opportunity to show your expertise and offer your advice and information, rather than engage in a sales conversation.
+This is your opportunity to show your expertise and offer your advice and information rather than engage in a sales conversation.

 Create content that answers your client’s and prospects' questions before they’re asked.